 We use actual Canine CPR manikins where people actually preform “mouth to snout” breathing and compressions.
 The class content covers over 20 First Aid items including: first aid kits, torn pads, dog fights, seizures, broken bones, electrical injuries, muzzling, and bleeding control and appropriate restraining of an injured animal.
 There is special attention to choking, bloat, and poisons.
 There are several hands on type skills and the relaxed open format is very conducive for learning.
 Since the material is paramedic based you can even use your new found skills on human’s (if you want to) that is.
 During class each person gets a class participation packet, and will receive a pet first aid certificate at no charge.
 The card is valid for life, and with the card, students may take the class at no charge anytime in the future.
-This year we will introduce “Clyde” Clyde is a life like manikin that has movable joints.
-We will also learn how to place the dogs into a stretcher.
 Hope to see you soon.

 For upcoming classes, or if you would like to register for a class CLICK HERE.